top of page

 LiBLA is composed of a section for creating keywords, a section for suggesting recommended papers every week, a section for improving the accuracy of the recommended papers, and a section for managing papers.

-The ontology dictionary consists of seven categories and contains 1.3 million genes and approximately 220,000 diseases, phenotypes, tissues, biological species, functions, compounds, and their synonyms, and is optimized for analyzing papers on basic research such as genomics, microorganisms, viruses, and drug discovery.
+The ontology database consists of seven categories and consists of 1.3 million genes and approximately 220,000 diseases, phenotypes, tissues, biological species, functions, compounds, and their synonyms, and is optimized for analyzing papers on basic research such as genomes, microorganisms, viruses, and drug discovery.

-The combination of text mining and ontology dictionary is the strongest
+The combination of text mining and ontology database is the strongest

 based on TF-IDF.